leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 ```
 <br>
-Depending on how many configurations are to be tested, how many epochs are required for each, and the speed of processing - this can take a long time, but the results will most definitely guide us towards a more optimal architecture!
+Depending on how many configurations are to be tested, how many epochs are required for each, and the speed of processing - this can take a long time, but the results will most definitely guide us towards a more optimal architecture.

 <br>
 #### Updated Network Architecture